 Here are some supplements that I have tried and found worked very well to balance my own hormonal breakouts.

 1 – Vitex Agnus Castus, I started taking this about 14 years ago when I went to a herbal shop for help with my polycystic ovaries, I needed help with the agonising periods, hormonal breakouts and general craziness.
 And did it help?
 You could say that, it made me super fertile and I got pregnant within 3 months!
 Since then regulations have changed and most of the agnus castus in shops contain too low a content to make a difference.
-THESE I found were excellent, I started on one a day but it didn’t do much, 2 a day though made a dramatic difference, I took 2 a day for roughly 18 months, dropped to one a day for a few months and then stopped taking them, it’s been almost a year and I’ve not had anymore hormonal breakouts.
+THESE (Edit: Due to a change in UK regulations, Lindens have stopped selling Agnus Castus 1000mg but it can be found on ebay but it is now classified as a medicine so definitely get further advice from your doctor) I found were excellent, I started on one a day but it didn’t do much, 2 a day though made a dramatic difference, I took 2 a day for roughly 18 months, dropped to one a day for a few months and then stopped taking them, it’s been almost a year and I’ve not had anymore hormonal breakouts.
 But be careful, this can change the hormones in the body and can therefor affect contraceptives so be sure to READ about this product before you even consider taking it and speak to your GP if you’re taking something for your hormones or going through fertility treatment.
 It usually takes about 3 months before you start seeing results so don’t give up after the first week, keep going and come back in 4 months and tell me how much better your skin is looking ;).

 If you’re suffering with the menopause then apparently Black Cohosh is excellent.